 Smart contracts can be utilized in automating processes like digital order fulfillment and insurance claims processing among others.

-Even though blockchain has a lot of potential, commercial acceptance is lagging behind by 3-5 years.
+Even though blockchain has a lot of potentials, commercial acceptance is lagging behind by 3-5 years.

 However, some early adopters have made some successful strides thanks to the technology.

 As cloud technology grows and becomes increasingly sophisticated, its function in the financial sector also changes.